Editor's note: This story was originally published on January 31, 2018.

 214 East Roosevelt Street

 Cold gelato between hot dough — yes, please.
 The only dessert on the menu at this hip Roosevelt hangout, the churros are fried up right before serving and then in goes locally made Tahitian vanilla bean gelato so vanilla-y, you can see flecks of the beans.
-A brilliant balance between refined and rustic, the gourmet in you will note the play of textures, how the divinely flaky, sugar-dusted churro complements the melty, luscious mouthfeel of the gelato.
+The Dressing Room creates a brilliant balance between refined and rustic, the gourmet in you will note the play of textures, how the divinely flaky, sugar-dusted churro complements the melty, luscious mouthfeel of the gelato.

 230 North Gilbert Road, Gilbert

 If you judged a cake by its cover, this lovely lady would score a perfect 10.
-It stands tall and proud in the dessert case, armored with cream cheese frosting and topped with flourishes of toasted coconut and edible flowers — a beaut.
+The Liberty Market carrot cake stands tall and proud in the dessert case, armored with cream cheese frosting and topped with flourishes of toasted coconut and edible flowers — a beaut.
 Inside are six alternating layers that bounce between cake so carroty that pops of orange veg sing through notes of nutmeg, and frosting so frosty it doesn’t cave under the weight of the dense slabs.
 It's so big it’s served on its side, and each bite gets just the right ratio of cake to frosting.

 1333 East Osborn Road